An Axiomatic Risk-Reward Framework for Sustainable Investing

 Using SUB-M and noting that due to LH-M we have $\bfrho_{\lambda}(-a) = -\bfrho_{\lambda}(a)$, we show that that implies

 Considering axiom LH-M and equations (\ref{eq:proof_TI2}) and (\ref{eq:proof_TI2}), we have: \end{proof}

 We note the following. \begin{itemize}[align=left] \item Axioms SUB-M and PH-M are straightforward multivariate generalization of the axioms SUB and PH in the univariate definition of coherent risk measures. \item Axiom MO-M generalizes MO.
 Specifically, we impose a monotonicity condition for which zeroth-order stochastic dominance implies the a.s. ordering of risks.
 Alternative approaches may be based on first- and second-order stochastic dominance; we leave such an analysis for future studies and maintain the most general (weakest) condition.
-We emphasize that the ordering induced by the rule in MO-M is partial. \item The last axiom LM-H defines the value of the risk measure for a constant quantity and introduces the parameter $\lambda$ that accounts for the ESG preference of investors.
-It enables the characterization of the risk of an \textit{ESG safe asset} (SA), i.e. a position having constant values for both monetary and ESG components.
-This specification ensures that $\bfrho_{\lambda}(\bfone) = -1 , \quad \forall \lambda \in [0,1]$, where $\bfone$ is the vector $[1,1]'$. \item Property TI-M extends the univariate translation invariance axiom TI. \end{itemize}
+We emphasize that the ordering induced by the rule in MO-M is partial. \item The last axiom LM-H defines the value of the risk measure for a constant quantity and introduces the parameter $\lambda$ that accounts for the subjective preference of each investor between financial and ESG dimensions. \item The axiom LM-H enables the characterization of the risk of an \textit{ESG safe asset} (SA), i.e. a position having constant values for both monetary and ESG components.
+This specification ensures that $\bfrho_{\lambda}(\bfone) = -1 , \; \forall \lambda \in [0,1]$, where $\bfone$ is the vector $[1,1]'$. \item Property TI-M extends the univariate translation invariance axiom TI. \end{itemize}